nikolayvmarinov/nikolayvmarinov.github.io/_posts/2199-01-01-future-post.md

   - AI
 ---

 Another talk in the Tech Up at GU series!
-Please come!
+Come listen to Erica Metheney and Lauren Yehle!

 Using GenAI for Survey Research
 ======